twppsn/ppsn/Coding.md

 * Use plural names for flags (enums)

 * Avoid: Hungarian notation or any other type identification in identifiers
+* Boolean variables start with a "is", "was", "has", ...
 * Allowed: Abbreviations
     * xn for XName
     * x for XElement